akshaysoni001/cloudmatos_remediations/cloudfront/enable_origin_failover/README.md

-# Remediation - Enable Encryption In Transit (CloudFront)
+# Remediation - CloudFront distributions should have origin failover configured
-This control checks whether an Amazon CloudFront distribution requires viewers to use HTTPS directly or whether it uses redirection.
-The control fails if ViewerProtocolPolicy is set to allow-all for defaultCacheBehavior or for cacheBehaviors.
+This control checks whether an Amazon CloudFront distribution is configured with an origin group that has two or more origins.

+CloudFront origin failover can increase availability.
+Origin failover automatically redirects traffic to a secondary origin if the primary origin is unavailable or if it returns specific HTTP response status codes.

 > Remediation Tool   - [Ansible](https://www.ansible.com/)